Heuristics on pairing-friendly abelian varieties: Numerical evidence in the fixed CM-field case

-Table \ref{table842} gives the values of $N(k,K,\rho_0,(10^4,5\cdot 10^5))$ with rho-values $\rho_0\leq 3.5$ and with several values of $k$, for the class number one CM field $K=\bQ[X]/(X^4+4X^4+2)$, which has Galois group isomorphic to $C_4$, the cyclic group of order four.
-Table \ref{cyclo5} presents a similar table for the field $\bQ(\zeta_5)$ another normal cyclic CM field of class number one.

-Table \ref{table12_8_13} presents a table in the same format, this time for a non-normal quartic CM field whose Galois group is isomorphic to $D_8$, the dihedral group of order $8$.
-The cyclic quartic CM field examples took between 5000-10000 seconds to compute, whereas a non-normal quartic CM field example took 20000-30000 seconds.
+Table \ref{table842} gives the values of $N(k,K,\rho_0,(10^4,5\cdot 10^5))$ with rho-values $\rho_0\leq 3.5$ and with several values of $k$, for the class number one CM-field $K=\bQ[X]/(X^4+4X^4+2)$ which is a cyclic Galois extension of $\bQ$.
+Table \ref{cyclo5} presents a similar table for the field $\bQ(\zeta_5)$ which is another Galois cyclic CM-field of class number one.
+Table \ref{table12_8_13} presents a table in the same format, this time for a non-Galois quartic CM-field.
+The cyclic examples took between 5000-10000 seconds to compute, whereas the non-Galois example took 20000-30000 seconds.

-Tables \ref{cyclo9}--\ref{Gal24:49_35_364_1183} gives the values of $N(k,K,\rho_0,(10^4,5\cdot 10^5))$ with $\rho_0\leq 5.1$ for several values of $k$ for some sextic CM fields with one of three Galois groups: $C_6$, $G_{12}:=C_2\times S_3$ or $G_{24} := C_2^3 \ltimes C_3$.
+Tables \ref{cyclo9}--\ref{Gal24:49_35_364_1183} give the values of $N(k,K,\rho_0,(10^4,5\cdot 10^5))$ with $\rho_0\leq 5.1$ for several values of $k$ for some sextic CM-fields belonging to cases \case{iv}, \case{v} and \case{vi} above.
 It proved computationally too challenging to compute the heuristic value for a generic sextic field having Galois group of order $48$ so we did not produce any data for such a field.
-The data for the normal sextic CM field examples was computed relatively quickly: approximately 2300 seconds for each value of $k$.
-The sextics having Galois group $G_{12}$ took between 20000 and 60000 seconds each; the examples with Galois group $G_{24}$ took under 15000 seconds.
-An explanation for why the $G_{24}$ examples were quicker to compute than the $G_{12}$ examples is that the latter type have a proper CM subfield (of degree $2$) so we must identify and discard the non-primitive ideal decompostions, unlike the $G_{24}$ case.
+The data for the Galois sextic CM-field examples was computed relatively quickly: approximately 2300 seconds for each value of $k$.
+The sextic fields with $G$ of order $12$ took between 20000 and 60000 seconds each; the examples with $G$ of order $24$ took under 15000 seconds.
+An explanation for why the order $24$ examples were quicker to compute than the order $12$ examples is that the latter have a proper CM-subfield (of degree $2$) so we must identify and discard the non-primitive ideal decompositions.

 We would have liked to have extended the range of $r$, but the unavoidable large number of ideal factorizations in number fields prevented us from taking an interval for $r$ too large or high up.